Felipe1990/Moon/_posts/2018-05-17-initial-post.md

 comments: true
 ---

-Only a week before election day I figured it could be interesting to have a little glimpse of the candidates' behavior in their social networks (Twitter in particular) [^1].
+Only a week before election day I figured it could be interesting to have an idea of the candidates' behavior in their social networks (Twitter in particular) [^1].
 For this post I focused only on the number of original tweets using wordclouds and network graphs to try to find something noteworthy.
 As original tweets I consider just the tweets that are written by the candidate that weren't replies or retweets.
 This reduces the number of tweets available for analysis but I take them as a better representation of each candidate speech.

 [^1]: Disclaimer: I am only taking their tweets from 13-05-2015.